zlib — zlib compression & decompression

 Availability:

-• A copy of this module can be installed (or frozen) from micropython-lib (source).
+• A copy can be installed (or frozen into custom firmware) from micropython-lib (source).
 See Package management for more information.
 This documentation describes that module.

 Functions